cleancoder8/itsy-bitsy-url/README.md

 1. Push your code to the GitHub repository.
 2. Import the repository in Vercel.
-3. Ensure the Blob store is connected to the project in Vercel.
+3. Ensure the KV database is connected to the project in Vercel.
 4. Vercel will automatically deploy the app.

 ## Project Structure